-Buzzword bingo is a game played during meetings with cards featuring buzzword s (such as "incentivize," " outside the box ," "push the envelope," and " wave a dead chicken ") in place of the numbers of traditional bingo cards.
+Buzzword bingo is a game played during meetings with cards featuring buzzwords (such as "incentivize," "think outside the box," "push the envelope" and "wave a dead chicken") in place of the numbers of traditional bingo cards.
 A buzzword bingo card typically features 25 squares, five down and five across, including a free "bingo" square somewhere on the card as a bonus.
 Buzzword bingo apps make it possible to play the game on a mobile device during a meeting.

 Buzzword bingo is a simple game with few rules.
 Participants mark words and phrases on the card as they are spoken during a meeting; the first person to mark five terms in a row is supposed to jump up and shout "Bingo!"
 In more repressive environments, a participant may notify other players that they've scored through some surreptitious means, such as specific gesture or a text message.
 A player may not speak a buzzword term in order to mark it off.
 However, baiting one's colleagues to elicit buzzwords from them is widely considered acceptable -- and even laudable -- behavior.